- Julkaisut ja hankkeet

 Twice a year, we publish a short-term forecast combining international, domestic and regional developments and detailed forecasts for the agricultural, food, forest and wood sectors.
 In addition, once per year we publish a short-term forecast for the regional housing markets.
-See all forecasts here (in Finnish) - recent forecast press release in English can be found here.
+See all forecasts here (in Finnish) - recent forecast press releases in English about the Finnish forest sector can be found here and here.

 Research in agrifood economy focuses on the food market and its functions, with the aim of an increased understanding of changes in international food markets and their impact on Finland.
 An ancillary service of agrifood research at PTT is agrifood forecasts, which present short-term market forecasts for agricultural and food products.

 Key research themes in the food market are the structure and functioning of the market, agricultural and trade policy, and structural aspects of agriculture and rural areas.
 Research questions focus on issues on the national, European Union and international level.
 Research follows a stringent economic approach in which the impacts of policy are assessed within a theoretical welfare economics framework and the effects of market changes analysed on the basis of supply and demand theory.

 The research director of the team is Kyösti Arovuori, D.Sc.
 (Agriculture and Forestry)